-University of Arkansas at Little Rock offers over 10 majors available for undergraduate students.
+University of Arkansas at Little Rock offers over 30 online programs , and the university as a whole offers over 80 undergraduate degrees and certificates.
 U of A uses Blackboard for classes, BOSS software for university records and Google Apps for email and student files.
 Inside the classroom, the student-faculty ratio is 15-to-1.
 Nearly 67% of the classes have less than 20 students.
-The online undergraduate degrees include:
+Some online undergraduate degrees include:

 - Criminal Justice

 For the past six years, University of Arkansas at Little Rock has been designated a Military-friendly campus by Victory Media.
 U of A is also an Air University Associate to Baccalaureate Cooperative Partner enabling military students to complete a Bachelor Degree.

 Average Net Price: $15,602

 Central Baptist College’s (CBC) history goes back to 1892 in Conway, Arkansas.
 The college was first founded by the Arkansas Baptist State Convention and then later supported by the Arkansas Missionary Baptist Association in 1952.
 The college supports over 880 undergraduate students on its urban campus.
 However, most of the online programing is through the PACE (Professional Adult College Education) program.